Charlotte Motorcycle Accident Lawyers Recommend Full Protective Gear on the Open Road

 Having seen too many cases of severe injuries to motorcyclists, our motorcycle accident lawyers applaud rejection of the most recent proposal, and we encourage bikers to take advantage of a full range of optional safety measures.

 In October 2009, the National Highway Traffic Safety Administration (NHTSA) published the following statistics pertaining to helmet use and head and facial injuries:

 - Only 12 percent of bikers experienced head injuries, less than the 20 percent of bikers without helmets.

 - Only 13 percent of motorcyclists sustained face injuries, compared with the 22 percent of un-helmeted bikers.

-- Among all bikers who sustained head injuries, those suffered by un-helmeted individuals were more severe than for those who wore helmets.
+- Among all bikers who sustained head injuries, those suffered by un-helmeted individuals were more severe than those who wore helmets.

 Helmets Do Not Protect Against Other Types of Injuries

 Bikers are among the least-protected motorists on the road, and the NHTSA statistics show that helmet use does not protect against other common types of injuries, such as those to the extremities or spine.
 Our Charlotte motorcycle accident lawyers strongly recommend that motorcycle drivers and passengers wear full protective gear.
 The North Carolina Motorcyclists’ Handbook recommends the following: